GarretAnd/Sudoku-Proj/DESIGN.md

  2. *sudoku_maker* which creates a data struct that holds an initialized 9x9 array which is the Sudoku Puzzle.
  3. *number_inserter* which goes through the puzzle and randomly picks a number to insert in a random location.
  4. *is_valid* which makes sure the insertion of a specific number in a row/block/column is valid.
- 5. *sudoku_solver* which will go through the loaded puzzle and insert the right number at the "holes" that are open.
-This on top of filling in the array will return a value of how many possible solutions they are.
-If this returns the number 1 we know there is only one unique solution.
+ 5. *is_unique* which checks if there is a unique solution to the puzzle.
  6. *sudoku_print* which prints the puzzle to stdin or any specified file.

 We anticipate the following modules or functions in the `Solver`: